Skip to Content

 It ignites flammable objects in the area that aren’t being worn or carried.

-This line is very telling of the impact that the Fireball spell is meant to have to the surrounding areas.
+This line is very telling of the impact that the Fireball spell is meant to have on the surrounding areas.
 The objects have no resistance or clarification.

-If it can be ignited,it is.
+If it can be ignited, it is.
 This means all materials that burn ignite in flames.
-Wood, paper, grass, leaves, straw all instantly ignite and would suffer fire damage each round thereafter.
+Wood, paper, grass, leaves, and straw all instantly ignite and would suffer fire damage each round thereafter.

 The line implies that objects that don’t burn, such as metals, are safe from ignition.
 That doesn’t mean they wouldn’t show signs of wear or degradation from the sudden intense heat, however.